alinnepereira/HART-Step-5/README.md

 ![alt text](https://raw.githubusercontent.com/AUIntroBioinformatics/HART-Step-5/master/Peak%20B.jpg?token=AQxFB_vkG-aM1CTnLrbhmOFp-xrKC-Cnks5XHY1uwA%3D%3D)

 The above figure shows the SNPs present in Peak 2.
 Using a visualization software such as IGV made browsing the SNPs straightforward.
 As may be seen here, the West African founder contained most of the SNPs in this peak.

+Taken together, in this step we were given a total of 39 SNPs where the change throught the experiment have occured.